Disease Guide ·Cancer (Lymphoma) ·2026

 Diagnosis - $500-$1,500

-Physical exam and bloodwork ($150-$300) as baseline.
-Ultrasound ($300-$500) to identify masses or thickened intestines.
-Fine needle aspirate ($100-$200) or surgical biopsy ($500-$1,000) for definitive diagnosis.
-Staging with X-rays, bloodwork, and bone marrow aspirate ($200-$500) to determine how far the cancer has spread.
+Physical exam and bloodwork ($150-$300).
+Ultrasound ($300-$500) identifies masses or thickened intestines.
+Fine needle aspirate ($100-$200) or surgical biopsy ($500-$1,000) confirms diagnosis.
+Staging with X-rays, bloodwork, and bone marrow aspirate ($200-$500).
 Average $500-$1,500

 Treatment - $2,000-$6,000

-Chemotherapy protocols range from single-agent oral chlorambucil ($50-$100/month for low-grade) to multi-agent protocols ($2,000-$6,000 over several months).
-Prednisolone ($10-$30/month) is part of most protocols.
-Anti-nausea and appetite stimulant medications ($30-$80/month).
-Some cases require surgery ($1,000-$3,000) before chemo.
-Radiation therapy ($2,000-$5,000) for nasal lymphoma.
+Single-agent oral chlorambucil ($50-$100/month) for low-grade; multi-agent protocols ($2,000-$6,000 over months) for high-grade.
+Prednisolone ($10-$30/month) in most protocols.
+Anti-nausea and appetite stimulants ($30-$80/month).
+Surgery ($1,000-$3,000) may precede chemo.
+Radiation ($2,000-$5,000) for nasal lymphoma.
 Average $2,000-$6,000

 Total Cost - $2,500-$7,500+